anatlyzer/anatlyzer.github.io/usage.md

 ## Additional information

+You can have a look at the slides of our [MoDELS'17 Tutorial](https://github.com/jesusc/anatlyzer-models17).

-There is some additional information in the Github wiki: [https://github.com/anatlyzer/anatlyzer/wiki](https://github.com/anatlyzer/anatlyzer/wiki)
+There is also some additional information in the Github wiki: [https://github.com/anatlyzer/anatlyzer/wiki](https://github.com/anatlyzer/anatlyzer/wiki)